Bruce Clark (gridiron football)

-Bruce M. Clark (March 31, 1957) is a former American college and professional football player who was a defensive end in the Canadian Football League (CFL) and National Football League (NFL) for ten seasons during the 1980s.
-Clark played college football at Penn State University, where he was an All-American.
-He was the fourth pick overall in the 1980 NFL Draft, but chose to play for the CFL's Toronto Argonauts before joining the NFL's New Orleans Saints and Kansas City Chiefs.
+Bruce M. Clark (March 31, 1958) is an American former professional football player who was a defensive end for 10 seasons in the Canadian Football League (CFL) and National Football League (NFL) during the 1980s.
+Clark played college football for the Penn State Nittany Lions, earning All-American honors.
+He was the fourth pick overall in the 1980 NFL draft, but chose to play for the CFL's Toronto Argonauts before joining the NFL's New Orleans Saints and Kansas City Chiefs.

-Early years
+Early life

 Clark was born in New Castle, Pennsylvania.

 College career

 Clark attended Penn State University, where he played for coach Joe Paterno's Penn State Nittany Lions football team from 1976 to 1979.
 As a junior in 1978, Clark became the first junior to win the Lombardi Award as the best college defensive lineman.
 He was recognized a consensus first-team All-American as a senior in 1979.